Bwca/package_css-types/README.md

 Install it from npm using your preferred package manager, i.e.:

 ```
-npm install typed-css --save-dev
+npm install css-types --save-dev
 ```

 Create a custom script in your package.json file:

 ```
 "scripts": {
-    "typed-css": "typed-css"
+    "css-types": "css-types"
 }
 ```

 Then run it:

 ```
-npm run typed-css
+npm run css-types
 ```

-By default `typed-css` looks for the `src` directory and walks it, creating typescript enums for every `*.css` and `*.scss` file it finds.
+By default `css-types` looks for the `src` directory and walks it, creating typescript enums for every `*.css` and `*.scss` file it finds.
 To set a different directory for crawling simply pass its relative path:

 ```
-npm run typed-css -- src/css
+npm run css-types -- src/css
 ```

 ## What does it do